-Ann likes to work in a hall with a CD player and it’s great if there’s a piano!
-Ann can take groups of up to 100 children, except for reception age group, when Ann would prefer 50 maximum.
-With groups over 40, Ann uses PowerPoint for a small part of the presentation.
+Ann likes to work in a hall with audio facility, and it’s great if there’s a piano!
+She can take groups of up to 100 children, except for Reception age group, when she would prefer 50 maximum, as there is a great deal of activity.
+With Years 1 and 2, Ann uses PowerPoint for a part of the presentation.

 All the sessions are fun and strongly interactive and varied, with:

-• Literacy initiatives for the teachers to take back to the classroom.
+- Literacy initiatives for the teachers to take straight back to the classroom.

-• A strong music/dance/drama element, for example reception children will bring a book to life through drama and music and the other year groups will be able to listen to stories that work in tandem with music.
+• A strong music/dance/drama element, for example Reception children will bring stories to life through drama and music and the other year groups will be able to listen to stories that work in tandem with music.

-• An introduction to life of an author.
+• An introduction to the life of an author.

 • A look at foreign copies at appropriate age level.